jevets/laravel-wpapi/README.md

 ## ChangeLog

+### 2018-04-09

+- Make `WpApi::get()` a public method
+- Refactor `WpApi::get()` return to a separate function for consolidating and for using custom response formatters in the future

 ### 2018-03-30

-Initial public offering
+- Initial public offering

-## Roadmap

 ## Contributing

-Use GitHub's issue tracker.
+Use GitHub's issue tracker on this repo.
 Feel free to submit pull requests!